 This forms a good overall goal which can then lead to a number of possible cycles of action research, each with a separate question.
 I find that a help research question has two parts. the first part describing the action and second part focused on the outcome that is anticipated.

 Consider this question:

-in both in the description of the action and in the possible outcome.
+This question suggests an action and possible outcome but is vague in both in the description of the action and in the possible outcome.
 It is not clear what is going to be done to increase attention to students and what evidence will help evaluate the action.

 The following is another example, from a business setting where people in diverse offices are working in ways that would benefit from greater coordination.